AkhundMubeen/autonomous-driving-perception/README.md

-# 🚗 Real-Time Road Scene Understanding for Autonomous Driving
+# Real-Time Road Scene Understanding for Autonomous Driving

-An end-to-end **Computer Vision** pipeline for autonomous driving that combines **Semantic Segmentation**, **Object Detection**, and **Multi-Object Tracking** into a unified real-time perception system.
+An end-to-end computer vision pipeline for autonomous driving that combines semantic segmentation, object detection, and multi-object tracking into a unified real-time perception system.

-The project was developed using the **BDD100K (Berkeley DeepDrive 100K)** dataset and leverages **U-Net++**, **YOLO11m**, and **ByteTrack** to understand complex road scenes from driving videos.
+The project is built using the **BDD100K** dataset and integrates **U-Net++**, **YOLO11m**, and **ByteTrack** for road scene understanding.

 ---

-## 📌 Project Overview
+## Project Overview

-Modern autonomous vehicles require multiple perception tasks to be performed simultaneously.
-Instead of relying on a single deep learning model, this project integrates multiple specialized models into one pipeline.

 The system performs:

-- 🛣 Semantic segmentation of road scenes
+- Semantic segmentation of road scenes
-- 🚘 Traffic object detection
+- Object detection
-- 🎯 Persistent multi-object tracking
+- Multi-object tracking
-- 🎥 Real-time video inference
+- Real-time video inference
-- 📊 Live FPS monitoring
+- FPS monitoring

 ---

-## 🎯 Features

-- Semantic Segmentation using **U-Net++ (EfficientNet-B3 Encoder)**
-- Object Detection using **YOLO11m**
-- Multi-Object Tracking using **ByteTrack**
-- Real-time video processing with OpenCV
-- Drivable road highlighting
-- Persistent object IDs across frames
-- FPS calculation and visualization

----

-# 🏗 Project Architecture
+## Architecture

 ```
                    Input Video